Ohio’s Automated Rx Reporting System (OARRS) can help physicians improve patient care, reduce prescription abuse, and prescribe safely.

 - Under the circumstances described above, the prescriber is required to assess the OARRS information and document in the patient record that a patient prescription history report was received and assessed.

-In order to continue to assist the health care community in implementing the new laws, the Ohio State Board of Pharmacy has updated its that also reflects a November 2015 change in Ohio law pertaining to including the OARRS report in patient medical records.
+In order to continue to assist the health care community in implementing the new laws, the Ohio State Board of Pharmacy has updated its frequently asked questions document that also reflects a March 20, 2015, change in Ohio law pertaining to including the OARRS report in patient medical records.

 Additional Information and Resources

 - New Feature Added to OARRS Making It Easier for Prescribers to Identify Compliance Issues (Weekly Family Medicine Update, January 5, 2017)

 - OAFP Meets with Pharmacy and Medical Boards about OARRS Compliance (Weekly Family Medicine Update, December 13, 2016)